-Normally they are classed as iron age (500ish BCE to CE 100ish), but the evidence from alignments in Penwith indicates that they were important long before then, and before the bronze age menhirs, stone circles and barrows were ever thought up.
-This means at least the late neolithic age, 3000-2500 BCE, if not earlier.
-It implies a large change in the way we understand the prehistory of West Penwith.
+Normally they are classed as iron age (800ish BCE to CE 100ish), but evidence from examining the 'backbone alignments' in West Penwith suggests they were important long before then, preceding the bronze age menhirs, stone circles and barrows by a millennium in the mid-neolithic period around 3700-3300 BCE.
+This implies a large change in the way we understand the prehistory of West Penwith.

 Gurnard's Head, telephoto from near Pendeen Watch